ryba3310/Easy_envoy/README.md

 It deploys systemd service units adding new 'simple' service not requiering self compiling or installing custom libraries so only precombiled binaraies from URL archive sources are supported

+Also mTLS and TLS seperation in envoy works as a kinda hack, which requries to seperate the naming scheme of hosts in uri, so being a mTLS client one should avoid using normal naming for hosts in FQDN for not mTLS protected services, rather add 'adm' to host's name in FQDN eg. admgrafana.example.com.
+Wastebin, ExCalidraw and Grafana are not mTLS enabled.

+Currently supports only Debain based distros and Fedora distro and Envoy host MUST be Debian based becouse Envoy doesn't provide yum repository.

 ## Reqierements

 Asnible